Common Name: lily turf

 Tolerate: Rabbit, Deer, Drought, Erosion, Air Pollution

 No serious insect or disease problems.
-Watch for slugs or snails.
+Watch for slugs and snails.
+Leaf rot and crown rot may occur.